aws/aws-toolkit-vscode/designs/sam-debugging/local-sam-debugging.md

 ### Debug Configurations

+Debug Configurations are the idiomatic approach to running and debugging software in VS Code.
+They are also a reusable component - the Toolkit is able to internally produce and execute these configurations on the fly (for example as a part of the [CodeLenses](#codelenses) functionality).
+This is the Toolkit's main experience for debugging SAM Template resources.

 The Toolkit implements a Debug Configuration type `aws-sam`.
-When run, this configuration type:
+Users can author and maintain these configuration entries, then launch them by pressing F5.
+When launched, this configuration type:

 -   validates debug configuration inputs
 -   uses SAM CLI to build a SAM Application